target/matrixprofile-ts/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 # matrixprofile-ts

-matrixprofile-ts is a Python 3 library for evaluating time series data using the matrix profile algorithms developed by the Keough and Mueen research groups at the University of California-Riverside and the University of New Mexico.
-Current algorithms implemented include MASS, STMP, STAMP, STAMPI and STOMP.
+matrixprofile-ts is a Python 3 library for evaluating time series data using the Matrix Profile algorithms developed by the Keough and Mueen research groups at UC-Riverside and the University of New Mexico.
+Current implementations include MASS, STMP, STAMP, STAMPI and STOMP.

 ## Contents
 - [Installation](#installation)